Friends Committee on National Legislation: History and impact

 The day after the September 11, 2001 terrorist attacks, FCNL issued a statement discouraging the U.S. government from responding with violence.
-The “War is not the Answer” slogan would shape FCNL's legislative policy throughout the decade.
+The "War is not the Answer" slogan would shape FCNL's legislative policy throughout the decade.
 Two days after that, Congress turned over to the president its constitutional power to decide whether and when the U.S. enters military conflict.
 Since then, lawmakers have twice invoked the War Powers Act of 1973, which was intended to check the president's power to commit the United States to an armed conflict without congressional consent.

-The 2001 Authorization for Use of Military Force (AUMF)—the law behind the “War on Terror”—has given four administrations expansive and endless war-making powers.
+The 2001 Authorization for Use of Military Force (AUMF)—the law behind the "War on Terror"—has given four administrations expansive and endless war-making powers.
 The 2002 AUMF served as the ultimate basis for U.S. military action against the Saddam Hussein regime in Iraq.
-FCNL lobbyists continues to advocate for resolutions to “cancel the blank check for war” by restoring Congress’ power to determine whether and when the U.S. goes to war.
+FCNL lobbyists continues to advocate for resolutions to "cancel the blank check for war" by restoring Congress' power to determine whether and when the U.S. goes to war.

 For more than ten years, FCNL has encouraged a shift from violent, reactionary responses to peaceful conflict resolution and diplomacy.
 It also advocated for reductions and alternatives to increased military spending, urged Congress to put an end to the war in Yemen, and successfully lobbied for the prevention of atrocities and genocide.
 FCNL was key to the passage of the Elie Wiesel Genocide and Atrocities Prevention Act (P.L.
 115–441), which passed in 2018 and became law in 2019.
 The bill ensures coordination among U.S. government departments to prevent global atrocities from occurring and mandates training for American diplomats to identify early warning signs of genocide.

-In 2015 FCNL Lobbied for the Join Comprehensive Plan of Action.
+FCNL lobbied for the Iran nuclear deal, including the 2015 Join Comprehensive Plan of Action.

 After several years of FCNL's lobbying for legislation to demilitarize police, President Obama announced in 2015 that the federal government will no longer provide certain military equipment to local police forces.

 In December 2018, President Trump signed the First Step Act (P.L.
 115- 391) into law, reducing sentences for non-violent crimes and improving rehabilitation for those in prison.
 In February 2019, the House of Representatives passed the Bipartisan Background Checks Act; FCNL had coordinated lobbying of more than 50 faith groups to ensure the bill's passage.
 Two months later, the House voted to reauthorize the Violence Against Women Act, including FCNL-backed provisions to strengthen protection for Native women and children.

 Throughout its history, FCNL has also lobbied on federal appropriations, making sure new laws are properly funded.
 It is also vocal in opposing the superfluous funding of laws that conflict with organization's mission at the expense of equity, justice, peace, or the environment.